Bolívar Park (Medellín, Colombia): Bust of Guillermo Cano Isaza

 The bust was a work created by sculptor Rodrigo Arenas Betancourt, in homage to the former director of El Espectador Guillermo Cano Isaza, killed by the Medellín Cartel in 1986.
 It is located in front of the Lido Theater.
 The bust was inaugurated on 3 May 2007 by former mayor Sergio Fajardo, accompanied by Japanese general director of UNESCO Kōichirō Matsuura, governor of Antioquia Aníbal Gaviria, and members of the Cano family.

 Months after Isaza's death in 1986, a bust was placed in the park remembering him.
 However, a few weeks after it was placed, it was damaged and violated by members of the cartel.

 Plaque of James Tyrrell

 The bronze plaque of James Tyrrell Moore was designed by Jorge Marín Vieco.
 It has a rectangular shape, has the face of Moore on the left side, and on the right side a short message of appreciation.
-The plaque is located next of the calle 48 (Ecuador) in the middle almost parallel to the Bolivar Statue.
+The plaque is located next to the calle 48 (Ecuador) in the middle almost parallel to the Bolivar Statue.
 It was inaugurated on 29 November 1942.